jonclayden/ore/README.md

 devtools::install_github("jonclayden/ore")
 ```

-It is also available [via CRAN](http://cran.r-project.org/web/packages/ore/), although the version published there can be a little older than the latest release tagged here.
+It is also available [via CRAN](http://cran.r-project.org/web/packages/ore/), although the version published there can be a little older than the latest release tagged here, due to CRAN's restrictions on the regularity of updates.

 ## Function mapping